-(Strongly recommended for students majoring in CMIS.
-Not open to students who have completed CMSC 311.)
-Prerequisites: CMIS 140, CMIS 141, or CMIS 141A required; CMIS 160 strongly recommended.
+(Not open to students who have completed CMSC 311.)
+Prerequisites: CMIS 102 or CMIS 102A.
 A study of the fundamental concepts of computer architecture and factors that influence the performance of a system.
 Topics include data representation and the design and analysis of combinational and sequential circuits.
 Focus is on how basic hardware components (multiplexers, decoders, memories, arithmetic-logic units, etc.) are built.
 Hard-wired and microprogrammed design of control units are discussed.
 Concepts such as pipelining and memory hierarchy are introduced.
 Students may receive credit for only one of the following courses: CMIS 270, CMIS 310, CMSC 311, or IFSM 310.